 Everything else about this Cosmo model is identical to the previous two in almost every regard.
 It has three different fan speeds that generate only 65 dB of noise at max.
 However, its mesh filters are made of aluminum, not stainless steel, but they’re also safe to place inside of a dishwasher.

 Next up, we have another one of Cosmo’s beautiful creations: the 63175 convertible range hood.
 Similar to the previous models, the 63175 can be installed safely in kitchens wiling 8.5-foot high ceilings without extensions.
 Inside of the unit are two permanent, stainless-steel filters that are—once again—safe to wash in a dishwasher.

 Being 30 inches wide and delivering up to 760 CFM, it’s pretty safe to say that the 36175 would be an excellent fit for most homes and apartments.
 It also comes with an optional carbon filter if you decide to go the ductless route.

 Last but not least is another one of Cosmo’s range hoods: the COS-668ICS750, a(nother) convertible range hood.
 However, the biggest difference between this and the rest is that this is an island-mount range hood that doesn’t need to be installed flush against a wall.
 If you’re looking for additional style points, this is the range hood for you.

 This island-mount unit is also the most powerful range hood on our list with a CFM rating of 900 and noise output of only 65 dB.
-In addition, the control panel on this model doesn’t use buttons but rather has a touchscreen LCD display.
+In addition, the control panel on this model doesn’t use buttons but has a touchscreen LCD.